ccrownhill/riscv_cpu/statements/ConstantinKronbichler.md

 Other than that my knowledge of git and Github made me responsible for teaching everyone how to best contribute.

+For this purpose I also wrote the [CONTRIBUTING.md](../CONTRIBUTING.md) to give everyone a quick lookup resource on how to do basic things with git.

 ### Scripting and Makefile

 I wrote almost all of the Python scripts in `utilscripts` (to convert hex data in the correct block size format or check distribution outputs exactly).